 Sodium Laureth Sulfate

-Sodium Laureth sulphate is used to help skin absorb a given product more easily and is most likely found in cream-based products.
+Sodium Laureth sulfate is used to help skin absorb a given product more easily and is most likely found in cream-based products.
 Known for leading to acne and skin irritation, Sodium Laureth sulphate also contains chemicals like 4-dioxane and ethylene oxide which are known to lead to different cancers as well.

-This historically harmful compound can be found in trace amounts in foundations and lipsticks, as part of their colour.
+This historically harmful compound can be found in trace amounts in foundations and lipsticks, as part of their color.
 Lead is known to cause considerable infertility and miscarriages, as well as neurodevelopmental issues in children.

-When referring to heavy metals we’re talking compounds like mercury and aluminum, which are linked to some cases of the nervous system, reproductive, and respiratory toxicity, as well as reproductive toxicity and cancer, respectively.
+When referring to heavy metals we’re talking about compounds like mercury and aluminum, which are linked to some cases of the nervous system, reproductive, and respiratory toxicity, as well as reproductive toxicity and cancer, respectively.
 MICA is also something you want to look out for!